Biologists use the word habitat to describe the physical places that wild creatures need in which to find food, rest, breed, and rear young.

 Roosting Areas

-At dusk in summer and early fall, woodcock fly to open areas such as blueberry barrens, recently abandoned farmland, lightly grazed pastures, newly logged woods, and brushy pine plantations.
+At dusk in summer and early fall, woodcock fly to partially open areas such as blueberry barrens, fallow fields, pastures, newly logged woods, and brushy pine plantations.
 Here, the birds roost -- not in trees, but sitting on the ground among the scattered growth of shrubs, weeds, and briars.
-The patchy overhead growth protects against owls and other airborne predators.
-Yet the cover is not so thick that it prevents a woodcock from hearing or seeing a prowling weasel or fox, and then taking to the air to escape.

 Other Habitats